larryboy95/wp-admin/README.md

 - a domain using digitalocean nameservers in that account
 - a private/public key pair (run `ssh-keygen -t rsa`)

-`do-wp-new` will create:
-- a droplet
-- an entry in the ssh config file
-- an entry in the ansible hosts file
-- an A record for the domain

-You will create one configuration file per DO account which can be used to deploy any number of droplets.
+You must create a configuration file and a wildcard certificate per DO account which can be used to deploy any number of droplets.

 ## Letsencrypt
 By default the web server will use ssl but will still show a red icon.